Making Your Can-Am Side-By-Side Street Legal

 Even if you have a DOT approved windshield, 4-point harnesses on all seats, turn signals, a full mirror kit, and the various other street legal accessories mandated by most municipal legal codes, your city, state, or county might still prohibit UTVs on public roads.
 In this blog, we’ll look into a few areas of this topic.
 Let's go!

 Texas: A Long-Standing Anti-UTV State

-Despite their popularity in Texas, side-by-sides, such as the ones by BRP under the Can-Am brand, are not permitted to be on any public roads.
+Despite their popularity in Texas, side-by-sides such as the ones by BRP under the Can-Am brand are not permitted to be on any public roads.
 This is not exclusive to side-by-sides, however.
-It applies to all "off-road machinery, including four-wheelers, UTVs, and off-course golf carts.
+It applies to all "off-road machinery", including four-wheelers, UTVs, and off-course golf carts.
 One would find it strange that motorcycles can be street legal, yet something like the Can-Am Maverick (which feels perfectly safe at speeds in excess of 75mph) cannot.

 The Best Street Legal Kits For Can-Am UTVs

 As mentioned earlier, the best street legal kit for you and your UTV would depend on your state laws.
-In a lot of mid-western states such as Arizona, you’re side-by-side needs to have a horn audible up to a certain distance, a lit license plate that is road registered, and a rear view mirror.
+In a lot of mid-western states such as Arizona, your side-by-side needs to have a horn audible by individuals up to a certain distance, a lit license plate that is road registered, and a rear view mirror.
 You also have to have a regular tag as well as an off-highway-vehicle tag, and they both have to be displayed a certain way.